What to expect from your breast cancer radiation therapy

 What happens at a first radiation therapy appointment?

 You will be positioned on the treatment bed in the same position as your CT scan.
 The treatment machine delivers your radiation treatment from several different angles.
 The skin markings and individual treatment plan are used to deliver the prescribed treatment.

-Radiation therapy is usually delivered in small daily doses called ‘fractions’ over five consecutive days in a 3–6week period.
-Each individual session takes about 10–20 minutes to complete.
+Radiation therapy is usually delivered in small daily doses called 'fractions' over five consecutive days, and this occurs over a planned treatment period, which may be between 3-6 weeks.
+Each individual treatment session usually takes about 10-20 minutes to complete.
 When the dose is being delivered, the radiation therapists will monitor you from another room, but you will always be able to communicate with the therapists through an intercom during your treatment and they can pause the treatment if required.

 While you’re receiving treatment, listening to music can help you relax, and it is possible to bring your own music to listen to, or organise a playlist with your radiation therapist.

 After a treatment session most people can continue to carry out their usual daily activities including work.
-However, if you are unable to carry on your normal activities, please discuss this with your treatment team.
-The nursing team are always available and will provide you with information on how best to manage any side effects that you may experience, such as skin changes around your breast and managing fatigue.
+However, if you have any concerns about your treatment, please speak to your doctor or treatment team directly.
+Your doctor and nursing team are always available, and will be able to offer you information on how to help manage any side effects that you experience.

 You will not be radioactive during or after external beam radiotherapy treatment.
 You can safely mix with other people, including children and pregnant women, at any time during and after your treatment.

 What happens after I finish my radiation therapy treatment course?

 Once your treatment course is completed, you will have a follow-up appointment with your radiation oncologist.
 This is often 1–3 months after completing your therapy, and you and your doctor will monitor your progress, assess any late side effects, and check to see how you responded to treatment.
 Your nurse will also follow-up with you to monitor and advise you on how to manage any side effects that you may experience.